beatsbybre/NordPassMasterPassword/README.md

 ## TO RUN ##
 Edit NordPassMasterPassword in notepad and change <masterpassword> to your "MasterPassword".

 Have assumed that the default path of NordPass.exe is located within AppData\Local\Programs\nordpass of C:\Users\Username.
 Have assigned a variable strUserName and called the %USERNAME% environment string to hopefully make the script run natively.
+If the NordPass window isn't populating, hardcode the location of the exe.

 ## TO ADD TO STARTUP
 Execute RunOnStartup.vbs